Siamese Cat vs. Persian Cat: Get to Know the Right Cat for You

 Training

 Training a Persian cat is more complex than it seems.
 This cat breed requires a lot of attention and can get destructive quickly if not given the proper training.
-They are also known for their long hair – which must always be kept tidy!
+They are also known for their long hair – which must always be tidy!

 Since these cats are intelligent animals that need interaction with their owners, they would be best suited for people who work from home or live in an apartment complex with less chance of them running away.
-This might be the right breed if you’re looking for a quiet but luxurious pet that doesn’t require too much daily care!
+This might be the right breed if you’re looking for a quiet but luxurious pet that doesn’t require much daily care!

 Grooming

 When it comes to taking care of your cat, there are a few things you need to know.
 First, Persian cats have long hair and big eyes that require a lot of grooming – make sure you brush them regularly and trim their fur for them.
-In addition, be prepared for regular vet check-ups as Persian cats are prone to health problems such as eye diseases and kidney disease.
+In addition, be prepared for regular vet check-ups as Persian cats are prone to health problems such as eye and kidney disease.

 Health